-The SVF is stated at estimated fair value and invests in an actively-managed, highly diversified portfolio of fixed and floating rate securities.
+The SVF is stated at contract value and invests in an actively-managed, highly diversified portfolio of fixed and floating rate securities.
 MetLife, a AA rated company, guarantees the contract value of the SVF and is the sole wrap provider.
-The estimated fair values of each of the Trust's investments are determined in accordance with valuation policies established by the Trustee.
-Estimated fair value may not represent the net amount that a Trust would have received had it sold an asset or the net amount that it would have paid had it transferred a liability.
+The fair value of the underlying Contracts is determined by MetLife based on quoted market prices of the underlying investments owned by MetLife.